 - Preference will be given to SIR that exhibits clear potential for external funding

 For immediate consideration, please submit your application electronically using the link below.
-Review of applications will begin on November 5, 2021 and continue until funds ae exhausted.
-The proposals will be reviewed by the WCP Advisory Committee starting on November 8, 2021 with awards being announced shortly thereafter.
+Review of applications will begin on November 5, 2021, and continue until funds are exhausted.
+The proposals will be reviewed by the WCP Advisory Committee starting on November 8, 2021, with awards being announced shortly thereafter.
 Funds shall be disbursed in accordance with university policies on compensation.
 Funding may be used for summer support.
 Further terms and conditions apply and can be found in the Notice of Award (NOA).

 Each research proposal should include the following:

-- A description of the research project/importance of topic.
+- A description of the research project/importance of the topic.

-- A rationale for the project as related to the enhancement of Westside community.
+- A rationale for the project as related to the enhancement of the Westside community.